 Nestled between the Baltic Sea and the Carpathian Mountains, Warsaw is Poland’s capital and largest city.
 Known as the Phoenix City, Warsaw endured its fair share of wrack and ruin, before being almost completely rebuilt after World War II, as a vibrantly rejuvenated global city.
-As host of UEFA Euro 2012, one can safely assume that Poland’s capital will draw travellers in the thousands to experience world-class sport and centuries old culture.
+As host of UEFA Euro 2012, Poland’s capital drew travellers in the thousands to experience world-class sport and centuries old culture.
 We’ve compiled a 24-hour guide to ensure that you get to experience the best of what Warsaw has to offer.

 Try Cafe 6/12 for a great selection of healthy food options.
 Quoted as having the best smoothies in town and suitable for vegetarians, it is one of the few places with a separate breakfast menu.
 Cafe 6/12 is centrally located, making it a good starting point before a day of exploring all that Warsaw has to offer.